Fast Facts - Behind the PennHIP Research

 5. 80% of dogs evaluated as “normal” by the OFA were found to have hip laxity by PennHIP testing that predisposed them to developing hip osteoarthritis in the future.

-Dogs judged as normal by the OFA harbored clinically important passive hip joint laxity as determined via the PennHIP distraction index.
+Dogs judged as normal by the OFA harbored clinically important passive hip joint laxity as determined by the PennHIP distraction index.
 Results suggested that OFA scoring radiographs (x-rays) underestimated susceptibility to osteoarthritis in dogs.
-The presence of these “normal” dogs in the breeding pool may slow the progress of decreasing hip dysplasia prevalence.
+The presence of these “false-normal” dogs in the breeding pool likely slows the progress of decreasing hip dysplasia prevalence.

 7. PennHIP continues to research inherent differences among breeds.

 The breeds with the tightest hips as measured by DI have the lowest susceptibility to showing hip osteoarthritis.
-Within each of the 8 breeds (American bulldog, Bernese Mountain Dog, German Shepherd dog, Golden Retriever, Labrador Retriever, Newfoundland, Rottweiler, and Standard Poodle) studied thus far, the looser the hips, the greater the likelihood of showing hip osteoarthritis.
+Within each of the 8 breeds (American bulldog, Bernese Mountain Dog, German Shepherd dog, Golden Retriever, Labrador Retriever, Newfoundland, Rottweiler, and Standard Poodle) studied thus far, the looser the hips, i.e., the greater the distraction index (DI), the greater the likelihood of showing hip osteoarthritis.

-Contrary to popular belief, estrus (being in heat) is of no consequence to hip scoring; the study performed showed definitively that estrus does not adversely affect the distraction index or any other hip scoring method.
-The hormone relaxin, however, remains present up to 8 weeks post whelping (although it varies by breed).
-We know of no study describing whether relaxin has any effect on DI or any other hip scoring method but to be on the safe side, we advise waiting 8 weeks post-lactation or 16 weeks post-whelping.
+Contrary to popular belief, estrus (being in heat) is of no consequence to hip scoring; the study showed definitively that estrus does not adversely affect the distraction index or any other hip scoring method, including the subjectively-read, hip-extended method.
+The effects of pregnancy, however, on hip scoring, have not been studied.
+The hormone relaxin remains present up to 8 weeks post whelping (although it varies by breed).
+We know of no study describing whether relaxin has an effect on DI or any other hip scoring method but to be on the safe side, we advise waiting 8 weeks post-lactation or 16 weeks post-whelping before hip testing.

 Hassinger KA, Smith GK, Conzemius HM, Hill CM and Gregor TP.
 Effect of estrus cycle on coxofemoral joint laxity, Vet Comp Ortho Traum, 1997;10:69-74.